UltimaPHP/UltimaPHP/readme.md

 This server was created for thoes who ever wanted to create differend addaptations on the core of your shard.

-The base idea of how to keep the server written in PHP alive and monitoring the sockets came from Matthew [Ankron, on sphere community].
+I decided to build this project for study propose i've re-scripted the entire socket server to understand how it works and after that i decided to create a lightweight standalone version of the server that runs in any OS easly.

-I decided to help the project and for study propose i've re-scripted the entire socket server to understand how it works and after that i decided to create a lightweight standalone version of the server that runs in any OS easly.
+Note 1: The server works with clients 6.0.13 or greater, since this version many packets was changed and we will not spent time with older clients for now.

-Note: The server works with clients 6.0.13 or greater, since this version many packets was changed and we will not spent time with older clients for now.
+Note 2: I'm developing using the Ultina Online Classic Client Patch 59 - 7.0.20.0

 ## How to install?